 Spicy Roasted Tomato Salsa Recipe

-I like the tomato salsa best when it is served ice cold.
-Brings out the freshness coming from the shallot, fresh cilantro and the lemon juice even more.
-A simple & delicious cinco de mayo recipe or an amazing New Years Eve appetizer next to a bowl of crispy nachos!
+I like the salsa best when I serve it ice cold, straight out of the fridge.
+The cold brings out the freshness coming from the crispy shallot, fresh cilantro and the lemon juice even more.

-You can replace the paprika powder in this recipe by homemade taco seasoning!
+Oh, one thing you can do here also: you can replace the paprika powder in this recipe by my homemade taco seasoning for instance.

 - 1 ⅓ lb fresh tomatoes (600 g), very ripe